-As a maintained school we have an appropriately trained teacher who will take the lead in working with the virtual school head.
-The teacher works with the virtual school head to discuss how funding can be best used to support the progress of looked after children in the school and meet the needs identified in the child's personal education plan.
-The teacher also works with the virtual school head to promote the educational achievement of previously looked after children.
+As a maintained school, the designated teacher will work with the virtual school head to discuss how funding can be best used to support the progress of looked after children in the school and meet the needs identified in the child's personal education plan.
+The designated teacher also works with the virtual school head to promote the educational achievement of previously looked after children.